JohnnyPeng18/TypeFix/README.md

 evaluate_correctness('prompt_patches/bugsinpy', 'patches/bugsinpy', 'benchmarks/bugsinpy', 'benchmarks/all_bug_info_bugsinpy.json', mask_all = False, benchmark = 'bugsinpy')
 ```

-You can run the above two function calls in `evaluate.py` to evaluate in how many cases that TypeFix can generate exactly the same patches with developer patches.
-Note that this result is neither the **Correct** metirc nor the **Plausible** metric.
+You can run the above two function calls in `evaluate.py` to evaluate in how many cases that TypeFix can generate exactly the same patches (i.e., with the same ASTs) with developer patches.
+Note that this result is neither the **Correct** metirc nor the **Plausible** metric, which require human inspection or test case validation.
+This step is to speed up the validation process of generated patches since patches exactly matched to developer patches are both correct and plausible and no further validation is required.
+For the definition of correct and plausible patches, please refer to Section 3.2.2 of the paper.

 **Check Plausible Patches:**